 Directory of Regional Offices of Education

 After you apply, you will receive a letter listing any additional tests that will be required through the Illinois Certification Testing System (Test of Academic Proficiency (TAP) and content tests).
 You will need to pass the tests by the deadline included in the letter.
-The Illinois Basic Skills Test should be waived based on your Michigan certificate, but the content area tests are not waived.
-You should not need to submit official MTTC score reports.
+Note: you may be able to submit certain ACT or SAT scores in place of the TAP test.

 Illinois may require additional courses before your majors/minors may be taught at the middle school level ("Developmental Characteristics of Young Adolescents" and "Teaching in Middle School" - these courses are not offered at Calvin but may be taken in IL).

 For the bilingual Spanish endorsement, up to three additional courses may be required.

 For special education certification, Illinois requires 32 semester hours of special education coursework (not including student teaching, psychology, and biology courses).